Emoia bogerti

-Bogert's emo skink (Emoia bogerti) is a species of lizard in the family Scincidae.
+Emoia bogerti, Bogert's emo skink, is a species of lizard in the family Scincidae.
 The species is native to Indonesia.

 Etymology

 The specific name, bogerti, is in honor of American herpetologist Charles Mitchill Bogert.
 (1908-1992), former curator of the Department of Herpetology of the American Museum of Natural History.

 Geographic range

 E. bogerti is endemic to Western New Guinea (also known as Papua), Indonesia.

 Habitat

 The preferred natural habitats of E. bogerti are forest and shrubland, at altitudes of 200–2,000 m.

 Description

 E. bogerti may attain a snout-to-vent length (SVL) of almost 6 cm.
 Dorsally, it is light brown, with darker brown lines.
 Ventrally, it is gray.

 Reproduction

 E. bogerti is oviparous.
 Clutch size is two eggs.